mt481711/FlightTicketBooking/README.md

-While booking a flight it is preferd to book flight between date 17/06/23 ->20/06/23 else admin can add one and then try to book it
+While booking a flight it is preferd to book flight between date 17/06/23 ->20/06/23 else admin can add flight and then try to book it